spheronFdn/sdk/packages/storage/README.md

     - `bucketId` - the id of the bucket
     - `protocolLink` - is the protocol link of the upload
     - `dynamicLinks` - are domains that you have setup for your bucket.
 When you upload new data to the same bucket, the domains will point to the new uploaded data.

+## Access Token:

+To create the `token` that is used with the `SpheronClient`, you can follow the instructions in the [DOCS](https://docs.spheron.network/api/rest-api-references#creating-an-access-token).

 ## Learn More